cozy-elixir/proposals/ship-utilities-for-building-platform-sdks.md

 Everyone also has their preferences for HTTP clients.
 Some prefer higher-level abstractions like Tesla, while others prefer lower-level implementations like Finch.

-And, if a project includes multiple SDKs that each come with their own HTTP client, multiple HTTP clients will coexist in the project, which is a disaster for observability.
+And, if a project includes multiple SDKs that each come with their own HTTP client, multiple HTTP clients will coexist in the project, which is a disaster for maintainence.

+> Using multiple HTTP clients in one project, not only consumes more resources but may also creates inconsistencies in usage patterns, complicates maintenance, observation and debugging, etc.

 ## For problem 2

-From the SDK maintainers' perspective, SDKs need to handle almost all usage scenarios, leading to high development and maintenance costs.
-Most SDK maintainers are not employees of these platforms, so they don't gain financially from building a comprehensive SDK.
+From the SDK maintainers' perspective, SDKs need to handle almost all usage scenarios, leading to high development and maintenance cost.

 From the SDK users' perspective, SDKs often try to hide details, adding many extra abstractions.
-This increases usage costs, as users must understand both the platform's concepts and the additional abstractions from the SDK.
-If any issues arise, there are extra debugging costs.
+This increases usage cost, as users must understand both the platform's concepts and the additional abstractions from the SDK.
+If any issue arises, there are extra debugging cost.

 ## More problems